Crypto-Link-Payments/crypto-link/docs/DESIGN.md

 database till user decides to withdraw from Discord.

 ## ***Merchant System***
-Merchant system allows Discord community owners to monetize Discord roles time oriented.
+Merchant system allows Discord community owners to monetize Discord roles timely oriented.
 Owner sets the role, provide role time length, value of the role in $ (converted to XLM based on market price).
-Once done, role becomes monetized and available for discord users to be purchased.
+Once done, role becomes monetized and available for Discord users to be purchased.
 Once user purchases it, system will automatically monitor for role expiration, and handle everything on behalf of the owner.